-Life Sentence Review
+Life Sentence and Certified Adult Review Hearings

-The Commissioner and an advisory panel of Department of Corrections (DOC) employees conduct an initial review of the offender's readiness for release three years before they reach their minimum term of imprisonment and then at intervals determined by the Commissioner.
+The Commissioner and an advisory panel of Department of Corrections (DOC) employees conduct an initial review of the incarcerated individual's readiness for release three (3) years before they reach their minimum term of imprisonment and then at intervals determined by the Commissioner.
 There is no statutory provision that allows for release prior to the minimum eligibility date, and this review hearing does not include consideration of such an action.

-Reviews include information collected from facility staff, the community where the offender was sentenced, and any surviving family members of the victim.
+Reviews include information collected from facility staff, the community where the individual was sentenced, and any surviving family members of the victim.
 At the reviews, the Commissioner will either assign a projected release date or continue the case with directives to be completed prior to the next review.
 Each review is evaluated individually, with treatment and programming recommendations unique to that case.